GladLang

 Try / Catch Block

-TRY LET x = 10 / 0 CATCH error PRINT "Caught error: " + error FINALLY PRINT "Cleanup" ENDTRY
+TRY LET x = 10 / 0 CATCH error PRINTLN "Caught error: " + error FINALLY PRINTLN "Cleanup" ENDTRY

 Manual Throw